-With online casino bonuses this wagering can be anywhere between 20x sometimes up to 60x and sometimes more.
+With online casino bonuses, this wagering can be anywhere between 20x sometimes up to 60x and sometimes more.
 I’ve even seen 100x in some places.
-Thankfully things are much better for sports bettors with way more favourable turnover requirements, usually much lower than for casino offers and occasionally sportsbook betting bonuses come with no turnover requirements whatsoever.
+Thankfully things are much better for sports bettors with way more favorable turnover requirements, usually much lower than for casino offers, and occasionally sportsbook betting bonuses come with no turnover requirements whatsoever.
 These are golden.

 If you are a regular bettor who plans on betting anyway then these requirements should be perfectly manageable if you don’t overstretch yourself.
-And there’s always a few tricks you can use to cover the betting requirement such as ‘betting both sides’ which we’ll come to later.
+And there are always a few tricks you can use to cover the betting requirement such as ‘betting both sides’ which we’ll come to later.